clairefro/obsidian-chat-cbt-plugin/README.md

 ## Demo

-ChatCBT is a journaling assitant that prods you to reframe negative thoughts and rewire your reactions to distressful situations ([\*disclaimer](https://github.com/clairefro/obsidian-chat-cbt-plugin#disclaimer)).
+ChatCBT is a journaling assistant that prods you to reframe negative thoughts and rewire your reactions to distressful situations ([\*disclaimer](https://github.com/clairefro/obsidian-chat-cbt-plugin#disclaimer)).

 ### Start chatting in a note